-Subject to the recommendation of the Strike Fund Committee and the approval of the NBoD, the Strike Fund may be used for purposes including but not limited to, the costs of national strike headquarters, additions to a national communications network, expenses related to national headquarters meetings of strike committees, distribution from the PSAC Centre of publicity material and other publications related to the strike, legal fees, consultant fees, charges for third party hearings, authorized strike or lock-out activities that would not normally be provided in the regular budget.
-Charges against this account to cover the cost of third party shall be limited to costs incurred in excess of the costs of normal collective bargaining as determined by the Strike Fund Committee.
+Subject to the recommendation of the Strike Fund Committee and the approval of the NBoD, the Strike Fund may be used for:

+- i) purposes including but not limited to, the costs of national strike headquarters, additions to a national communications network, expenses related to national headquarters meetings of strike committees, distribution from the PSAC Centre of publicity material and other publications related to the strike, legal fees, consultant fees, charges for third party hearings, authorized strike or lock-out activities that would not normally be provided in the regular budget.
+Charges against this account to cover the cost of third party shall be limited to costs incurred in excess of the costs of normal collective bargaining as determined by the Strike Fund Committee; - ii) including, but not limited to expenses incurred prior to holding a strike vote related to team members' travel, meeting rooms and related expenses as well as mobilization materials.